 Some individuals of wild cherry display brownish autumn foliage, like this specimen in Zealand, Denmark.
 (Photo copyright © by Kaj Halberg)

-Dewberry (Rubus caesius) is a species of bramble with a very wide distribution, from northern and western Europe eastwards to Sinkiang in Central Asia.
+Dewberry (Rubus caesius) is a species of bramble with a very wide distribution, from Scandinavia southwards to the Mediterranean, and from Ireland across Europe and western Asia to Sinkiang in Central Asia.
 It has also become naturalized in various countries, including Canada, the United States, and Argentina.
 Its autumn foliage is a lovely crimson.